cakephp-fr/app/README.md

     cd app
     # the docker app skeleton is on the `docker` branch, so change for it
     git checkout --track origin/docker
+    # remove history from app (not necessary for your project)
+    rm -rf .git
     # install all dependencies
     composer install --prefer-dist
     # run all containers